I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-tagks_videoinfoheader.md

 `rcTarget`

 Specifies a rectangle that defines the target destination video window.

+`dwBitRate`

+Specifies a value that indicates the video stream's approximate data rate, in bits per second.

+`dwBitErrorRate`

+Specifies a value that indicates the video stream's data error rate, in bit errors per second.

+`AvgTimePerFrame`

+Specifies the average time per frame, in 100-nanosecond units.

+`bmiHeader`

+Describes a <a href="..\ksmedia\ns-ksmedia-tagks_bitmapinfoheader.md">KS_BITMAPINFOHEADER</a> structure that contains color and dimension information about the video image bitmap.

 ## Remarks
 To describe a video stream with bob or weave settings, use <a href="..\ksmedia\ns-ksmedia-tagks_videoinfoheader2.md">KS_VIDEOINFOHEADER2</a>.